Deborah Bronk, PhD

 Deborah Bronk joined Bigelow Laboratory in February 2018 as its president and CEO.

-She earned a Ph.D. in marine-estuarine and environmental sciences from the University of Maryland, and she has more than two decades of experience as a professor and an oceanographer.
-During that time, she has conducted more than 50 research cruises and field studies in freshwater and marine environments that stretch from pole to pole.
+She earned a Ph.D. in marine-estuarine and environmental sciences from the University of Maryland, and she has more than three decades of experience as a professor and an oceanographer.

 Education